 - Cash counting limits: Your bank might limit the amount of cash that can be deposited into the account without incurring a fee.
 This affects certain businesses — such as restaurants, grocery stores or convenience stores — more than others.

 - Positive pay: This feature allows a business to submit information about the checks that it has written to limit the occurrence of fraudulent transactions.
-“The customer is able to see an image of that check that doesn’t match for whatever reason up on their computer screen within their online banking,” Harpold says.
+“The customer is able to see an image of that check that doesn’t match for whatever reason up on their computer screen within their online banking,” says Harpold of Capitol Bank.
 There’s usually a fee for this service.
 Positive pay may also be available for automated clearing house (ACH) transactions.

 - Bill pay: A business can pay its bills online through a business checking account.